paulgmiller/MVB/Operating Agreement.md

 #Section 10 Funds
 1. A minimum of three members must have their names on account at anytime.
-2. Contracts require full majority.
+2. Contracts require a full majority of all members.
-3. Loans require unanimous vote.
+3. Loans require a unanimous vote.
 4. Profits and losses are shared evenly by all members annually.

 #Section 11 Dissolution